It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

 At last light, Nick spotted a beautiful shooter bull where we moved in on the unaware animal and closed the distance to within 150 yards.

-A 2nd trophy, nyala bull, was shot, and we headed back to the lodge after another great day of hunting.
+A 2nd trophy, a nyala bull, was shot, and we returned to the lodge after another great day of hunting.

 Day 5 Zebra hunt

-This was a fantastic days hunting in Africa.
-We spotted a beautiful Kudu in the morning, among several Kudu cows.
+This was a fantastic day hunting in Africa.
+We spotted a beautiful Kudu in the morning among several Kudu cows.

 We again went on the stalk.
 As we closed the distance, the valley came alive with the number of animals moving and startled the Kudu as they moved away from us.

-The big bull stopped broadside to look back on the valley, and I dropped him in his tracks at 330 yards.
+The big bull stopped broadside from looking back on the valley, and I dropped him in his tracks at 330 yards.

 We dropped the Kudu off at the lodge for caping and headed back after the Zebra.

-This time, they weren’t as active as the previous days, and we shot a beautiful Zebra stood broadside at 347 yards
+This time, they weren’t as active as the previous days, and we shot a beautiful Zebra that stood broadside at 347 yards.

 And went back into the field, chasing another herd of Zebra about an hour later.

-Nick set us up in an area he felt they herd would be moving through.
+Nick set us up in an area he felt the herd would be moving through.
 An opportunity at the lead stallion presented itself at 548 yards.

-From a prone position, I placed a shot just in front of the shoulder, and this Zebra went down on the spot.
+I placed a shot just in front of the shoulder from a prone position, and this Zebra went down on the spot.

 We were thrilled that both of us had our No 1 animal successfully taken in a 3-hour time frame.

-We moved into the area of the big pig; he came out at 215 yards and was knocked down in the spot off the sticks.
+We moved into the area of the giant pig; he came out at 215 yards and was knocked down in the spot off the sticks.

 What a day!
-And to top, it all, South African hunting prices are very reasonable.
+And to top, it all, South African hunting trip prices are very reasonable.

 Day 6 The Kudu stalk

 Gemsbok was the first thing on the menu for day 6.
-Going back into the same area where we had previous Gemsbok success, the herd was very active running about in the high plains.
+Returning to the same area where we had previous Gemsbok success, the herd was actively running about in the high plains.

 After making several unsuccessful stalks due to the outstanding eyesight of these animals, we were able to position ourselves under a thick thorn bush to conceal ourselves.

-Rob and the trackers were able to move behind the herd and redirect them back in our direction.
+Rob and the trackers could move behind the herd and redirect them back in our direction.
 As the herd began to settle down, they crossed in front of us single file at 180 yards.

 Again, Nick picked out a beautiful bull among the large herd, and another trophy was down in its tracks after a long wait for the proper Gemsbok to come through.

 One of the coolest things happened late this afternoon.
-While we were looking for a big Warthog, we spotted a nice Kudu that will be a shooter in another year or two.
+While looking for a big Warthog, we spotted a nice Kudu that will be a shooter in another year or two.

 We slowly walked towards him, going into the wind, and got to within 35-40 yards of him before he finally spotted us.
-We have this stalk on video, and it was a moment we will never forget.
+We have this stalk on video; it was a moment we will never forget.

 You could see the “Oh Shit” expression on the Kudu’s face before bolting off.

-I included a snip from a screenshot of the video so you can see how close we ended up moving in on this impressive animal (sorry, the clarity of this isn’t the best due to pausing a video).
+I included a snip from a screenshot of the video so you can see how close we moved in on this impressive animal (sorry, this clarity isn’t the best due to pausing a video).

 Day 7 Blue Wildebeest hunt

-Again, we headed back into the mountain region near Bedford, going after another new species for us, the Blue Wildebeest.
+Again, we headed back into the mountain region near Bedford, going after another new species, the Blue Wildebeest.

-After another impressive drive through the mountainside, a herd of about a dozen Wildebeest were spotted.
+After another impressive drive through the mountainside, a herd of about a dozen Wildebeest was spotted.

 What an impressive creature this animal is!!

-On a sweltering afternoon, we went after a Red Lechwe in a new area.
+We went after a Red Lechwe in a new area on a sweltering afternoon.
 After spotting the herd in a thick thorn bush area, we were able to put in a long stalk and get ourselves into a position to get a shot as the herd moved through the thick brush.

-Two “proper” Red Lechwe came through the opening, and Nick quickly identified the better of the two.
+Two “proper” Red Lechwe came through the opening, and Nick quickly identified the better one.
 A shot off the sticks put the Lechwe down at 230 yards.